YomiRY/MaterialManager/README.md

 # MaterialManager
 It's a Expired-Monitor to monitor the expiration date of everything.
-The source code won't have any description here.
+There are not any description about the source code here.

 ![image](https://github.com/YomiRY/MaterialManager/blob/master/image-folder/device-1.png)